 Portent's Title Maker is probably one of my favorite tools for content creation.
 Basically, enter a keyword and it produces countless options of headlines.
 You don’t always have to take these headlines and literally use them in your post, you can also use them as a basis for exploring ideas.
 With 5 minutes, I’ve estimated you can come up with about 250 titles to work with.

-While the Title Maker is quick and easy, it’s still a robot.
+While the Title Maker is quick and easy, it's still a robot.
 So there are times where the headlines comes out a little like gibberish or not grammatically correct.
-This is why Portent is an excellent idea finder, and once you find your idea, you can then use CoSchedule’s headline analyzer to check your SEO score and make sure your headlines will get clicks.
+This is why Portent is an excellent idea finder, and once you find your idea, you can then use CoSchedule's Headline Analyzer Studio to check your SEO score and make sure your headlines will get clicks.

 How To Use Your Spare 30 Minutes To Be More Productive